Conveyancer when Selling

 These forms can be completed and e-signed online.

-- Once we have details of your buyer and their solicitors/conveyancer and the property particulars for the Estate Agent, we will write to them to confirm they have been formally instructed by your buyers.
+- Once we have details of your buyer and their solicitors/conveyancers and the property particulars for the Estate Agent, we will write to your buyers’ solicitors to confirm that we have been formally instructed to act for you, and to ask them to confirm they are similarly instructed by your buyers.

 - You need to let your conveyancer know from the outset if you are also buying a property and need the transactions to be tied together.